Dental Crowns Chicago Loop, IL

 Is the dental crown procedure painful?

 We will ensure that you feel as comfortable as possible during your dental crown treatment.
 At Premier Dentistry, we also offer sedation dentistry options when needed.
-Although it is normal to experience some sensitivity following treatment, this should subside within 1 to 3 days of treatment.
+Although it is normal to experience some sensitivity following treatment, this should subside within 1 to 3 days.

 Can dental crowns fall out?